|

 went on to play "The Actress" in WHODUNNIT? by Anthony Shaffer.

-Aimi then returned to the West end for a Highly successful season at The Criterion
+Aimi then returned to the West end for a Highly successful season at The

 Theatre in RUN FOR YOUR WIFE.
 Following a National tour of A SITUATION COMEDY